resource-watch/slate/source/includes/api/_subscriptions.md

 -H "Authorization: Bearer <your-token>"
 ```

-**Note: unsubscribing is equivalent to deleting the subscription**.
+**Note: When you unsubscribe, the underlying subscription resource is deleted.**.

 You can use the endpoint `v1/subscriptions/:id/unsubscribe` (exemplified on the side) for unsubscribing from a subscription.
 As with most of the other subscription endpoints, please keep in mind that you must be authenticated in order to use this endpoint.